-Though Bumgarner was born in Hickory, North Carolina, he grew up in an area just outside Hickory nicknamed “Bumtown.”
+Though Bumgarner was born in Hickory, North Carolina, he actually grew up in an area just outside Hickory nicknamed “Bumtown.”
 Bumtown, known only for being the hometown of the Giants’ hurler, earned its nickname from the substantial number of German immigrants with the surname Bumgarner that settled in the area.
 In fact, Madison even claims to have dated a girl during his high school years that was also named Madison Bumgarner.
 Imagine those wedding invitations: “We cordially invite you to celebrate the marriage of Madison Bumgarner and Madison Bumgarner.”
 Unfortunately for comedy’s sake he did not end up marrying his namesake, but instead married his high school sweetheart, Ali.

 Bumgarner’s freakish athleticism and high-90s fastball drew the gaze of more individuals than just Ali Bumgarner.
 Major league scouts and agents walked the grounds of South Caldwell High School so frequently that Bumgarner’s father had to build a wall around the bullpen to provide his son with a place to throw in peace.
 But the scouts had good reason to spy on Bumgarner’s every fastball.
-He amassed an 11-2 record with a 1.05 ERA and 143 strikeouts in 86 innings while hitting .424 with 11 home runs as as he led South Caldwell to the 2007 North Carolina 4A State Championship.
+He amassed an 11-2 record with a 1.05 ERA and 143 strikeouts in 86 innings while hitting .424 with 11 home runs as as he led South Caldwell High to the 2007 North Carolina 4A State Championship.

-As an 18-year-old who knew no lifestyle other than the small-town, outdoors lifestyle he had lived his entire life, Bumgarner was not fully prepared for his relocation to Scottsdale, Arizona to join the Giants’ interleague team.
+As an 18-year-old who knew no existence other than the small-town, outdoors lifestyle he lived his entire young life, Bumgarner was not fully prepared for his relocation to Scottsdale, Arizona to join the Giants’ interleague team.
 Shortly after his arrival, Bumgarner was having second thoughts about his decision.
 He was miserable; for the first time in his life he hated baseball.
-After only a week in training camp, Bumgarner was ready to head home and continue the life he had lived for 18 years.
+After only a week in training camp, Bumgarner was ready to head home and continue the life he lived for 18 years.

 “I was out of high school and had just turned 18 years old.
 I had been away from home a couple of times, but never more than a couple of days at a time, and I always had someone with me — family or friends, someone.
 I was out there by myself.
 I had no idea what to expect.
 Honestly, I contemplated just going home and choosing not to have this lifestyle because it was so different from what I was used to.” – Madison Bumgarner